Cyclic Complexity of Words: Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages

-\section{Cyclic complexity distinguishes between Sturmian words with different languages}
+\section{Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages}

 In this section we investigate the cyclic complexity of Sturmian words and give a proof of Theorem \ref{theor2}.
-We begin however with a brief review of some basic properties of Sturmian words which will be relevant to our proof of Theorem \ref{theor2}.
+We begin by reviewing some basic properties of Sturmian words which are relevant to our proof of Theorem \ref{theor2}.
 See also \cite[Chap.
 2]{lothaire-book:2002}.
 Throughout this section we fix the alphabet $A=\{0,1\}.$ An infinite word $x\in A^\nats$ is called Sturmian if it satisfies any of the following equivalent conditions:

 \begin{proposition} Let $x\in A^\nats$.
 The following conditions are equivalent: \begin{enumerate} \item $x$ has exactly $n+1$ distinct factors of each length $n;$ \item $x$ is balanced and aperiodic; \item $x$ has exactly one right (resp. left) special factor for each length. \end{enumerate} \end{proposition}